-I’ve often been asked about home security prices, usually by people trying to compare home security systems.
+I’ve often been asked about home security prices, usually by people trying to compare home security systems from different companies.

 With all the ads and offers for home alarm systems, it’s easy to get confused about alarm system pricing.

 In this page I'll explain some alarm system pricing basics, and break down the costs involved for both you and the security company.
 I’ll also show you how to get meaningful home security quotes from alarm companies in your area, for free!